 The square is serviced by the Marienplatz station.
 Hence, it is easiest to get here by train.
 Both S-Bahn (S1, S2, S3, S4, S6, S7, and S8 local trains) and U-Bahn (U3 and U6 subway lines) trains make stops here.

-If you need to get to Marienplatz from Munich Airport, you should be looking at S1 and S8 trains.
-From Munich Central Station, S1, S3, S4, and S8 are good.
+If you need to get to Marienplatz from Munich Airport, you should consider the S1 and S8 trains.
+From Munich Central Station, the S1, S3, S4, and S8 are good.

 Getting around Marienplatz